 “Look deep into nature, and then you will understand everything better” Albert Einstein

 During the summer of 2015, a highly-motivated 5-person team visited the Arctic Circle to explore, survey, photograph, and sample caves of Northeast Greenland for the purpose of climate-change research.
-This much-needed record of past climate change will be the first of its type from caves in Greenland, and will contribute significantly to our understanding of long-term climate change in Greenland and the Arctic by covering a time period that is out-of-range of the Greenland ice cores.
+The much-needed record of past climate change produced from this expedition was the first of its type from caves in Greenland, and contributed to our understanding of long-term climate change in Greenland and the Arctic by covering a time period that is out-of-range of the Greenland ice cores.
 In 2018, we extended to a new area on the coast of East Greenland with the Top to Top Global Climate Expedition, where our primary goal was to explore new cave sites.
-Starting in 2019, the Project is funded with a 1.2 million euro FWF Start Prize from the Austrian Science Fund.
+Starting in 2019, the Greenland Caves Project is funded with a 1.2 million euro FWF Start Prize from the Austrian Science Fund.
 In July, 2019, we returned to Northeast Greenland with an interdisciplinary team of palaeoclimatologists, geologists, glaciologists, and a geo-microbiologist.
 The expedition was extremely successful, with many new caves being discovered and explored, as well as many new samples being collected for palaeoclimate research.
 To see a short documentary of the 2019 expedition, filmed by Robbie Shone and edited by Coral and Oak Productions, please see below.